Does Insurance Cover Diabetic Supplies?

 • Therapeutic shoes

-Therapeutic shoes and inserts are paid by Medicare at 80 percent, depending on specific circumstances.
-A diabetic patient with severe foot illness due to diabetes might get custom-made shoes, insoles, or extra-depth footwear.
+Medicare pays 80 percent of the cost of therapeutic shoes and inserts, depending on specific circumstances.
+A diabetic patient with severe foot illness might get custom-made shoes, insoles, or extra-depth footwear.

 Additionally, individuals may acquire two extra sets of inserts for custom-tailored shoes and three additional sets for custom-depth shoes.
 Instead of inserts, you might cover shoe alterations if the patient prefers them.